Seemaraja: Release

 The distribution rights for Seema Raja in Poland were acquired by 7th Sense Cinematics.
 The film released on 13 September 2018.
-This film was sold by Sun TV.

 Soundtrack

-Development

-In 2016, during the announcement of the next venture of R. D. Raja's production company 24AM Studios, which was directed by Ponram, D. Imman was roped in to compose the soundtrack, which will be their third collaboration with Sivakarthikeyan-Ponram combo.

-Release
+The music was composed by D. Imman.
 The first single was released on 25 July 2018.
 The audio launch was held on 17 August 2018, at Madurai, featuring the cast and crew and all other celebrities in attendance.
 After the audio release, 24AM Studios and Think Music India teamed up with Can-Lah Studio, to organise a Karaoke Booth, for the film's promotional purposes.
 The first Karaoke Booth event held on 25 August 2018, at Phoenix Marketcity, Velachery, Chennai and another Karaoke Booth held on 30 August 2018, at Madurai and Coimbatore respectively.

-Track listing

 The soundtrack album features twelve songs composed by D. Imman, with four songs as Karaoke versions, and one instrumental version.

 Box office

 The film was Sivakarthikeyan's biggest opening and collected ₹22 crore at the opening weekend at the box office.